 Myth #10: Makeup Products Can Tingle Skin!

-Tingling or feeling cold on the skin after application of makeup can never be right, isn’t it?
+Tingling or feeling cold on the skin after the application of makeup can never be right, isn’t it?
 The sensation is a result of the ingredients on the product which are irritating your skin.
-So, if you have a tingling or irritating feeling post application of the product, it is best to discontinue using it.
+So, if you have a tingling or irritating feeling post-application of the product, it is best to discontinue using it.

 The makeup facts and myths discussed above will surely help you make informed decisions while choosing the right products.
 But wouldn’t it be great to learn more about the history of makeup while you are at it?